Carmenyo/FM-Base-Apparel-coming-soon-page/README.md

 ## About The Project

-<p>This HTML & CSS-only challenge will be perfect for anyone starting to build responsive projects.
+<p>This a HTML, CSS and JavaScript challenge.
+The project will be perfect for anyone starting to build responsive projects.
-The challenge is to build out this product preview card component and get it looking as close to the design as possible.
+The challenge is to build out this comming soon page and get it looking as close to the design as possible.

 <br><br>Users should be able to: <br>
 1. View the optimal layout depending on their device's screen size.